Master’s-Level Entry-Into-Nursing Program

 See more information on MSN-E Prerequisite Requirements.

 Accepted students must submit proof of enrollment for any outstanding prerequisite courses.
+If a student is admitted after the deadlines previously mentioned, proof of enrollment is due within two weeks of receiving their admission decision.
 Documentation must be received by June 1 for students admitted for Fall and Sept.
 1 for students admitted for Spring.
 Acceptable documentation includes an official transcript, unofficial transcript or a letter from the registrar’s office stating that you are enrolled for those courses.
 Failure to provide documentation of coursework in progress may result in the cancellation of your admission.
 Proof of enrollment documentation can be uploaded on your student portal.
 All prerequisite courses must be complete prior to enrollment at UMSON.
 Effective immediately, applicants must submit final grades at least two weeks prior to classes starting.

 Application Materials and Instructions: